brencass/DynamoGraphs/README.md

 # DynamoGraphs

-This respoityory will hopefully help me to have one location for all of my released dynamo graphs/code, this will also have a secondary benefit of better tracking of issues and allow submittion of updates which could be directly submitted updates or information for me to update.
+This repository will hopefully help me to have one location for all of my public released dynamo graphs/code.
+This will also have a secondary benefit of better tracking of issues and allow submittion of updates which could be directly submitted updates or possible idea or avenue for me to look at.

-Generally all of my released dynamo graphs/code have either been done on twitter(https://twitter.com/brencass86) or on the dynamo forum(https://forum.dynamobim.com/).
+Generally all released dynamo graphs/code have either been posted on twitter(https://twitter.com/brencass86) or on the dynamo forum(https://forum.dynamobim.com/).

 # Folder Structure
 **To Be Confirmed**